Dr Magklasi is a Senior Lecturer in Maritime and International Commercial Law and joined the Law School in July 2014.

 Dr Ioanna Magklasi

-Ioanna is the Director of London Metropolitan University's Centre for Maritime Law and the Course Director of the Postgraduate Diploma in Maritime Law (PG Dip) and LLM in Maritime Law (Top-Up), which are offered by The Law School in partnership with Lloyd's Maritime Academy/Informa.
-She is also the Director of the in-house LLM in International Trade, Transport and Maritime Law and the LLM in International Commercial Law.
+Ioanna is the Director of London Metropolitan University's Centre for Maritime Law.
+She is also the Course Director of the Postgraduate Diploma in Maritime Law (PG Dip) and Maritime Law (Top-up) LLM.

 Dr Magklasi holds the following qualifications and professional memberships:

 - Attorney-at-Law, Member of the Athens Bar Association

 Dr Magklasi is the module leader of the following modules taught at postgraduate level at the School of Law: